 Invite a friend over for quiche and coffee instead of dinner!
 Go for a sunrise hike!
 Offer to buy them breakfast in exchange for them taking photos for the blog you write for!
 (Okay, this one's kind of specific...).
 Willa and I are even signing up for an English Literature class on EdX and going to use a morning each week for "class" (something we'd never have the energy for in the evening).
 The options are just as varied, if not more, than the evening.
 Speaking of which...

 I thrive from community.
-Similar to exercise, I'm happiest when I see a girlfriend every day, even if for a quick get-together or walk (made easier by the fact that I've prioritized living in a neighborhood adjacent to some of my closest friends).
-When I see friends first thing, my evenings feel more flexible—I can either make spontaneous plans, or spend the evening reading solo or making dinner with Jonah.
+Similar to exercise, I'm happiest when I see a girlfriend every day, even if for a quick get-together or walk (made easier by the fact I've prioritized living in the same neighborhood as some of my closest friends).
+When I see friends first thing, my evenings feel more flexible—I can either make spontaneous plans to see more people, spend the evening reading solo, or make dinner with Jonah.